 Medical management with Methotrexate

 Methotrexate is most effective in the earlier stages of pregnancy, usually when the pregnancy hormone ‘beta hCG’ level is below 5000 mIU/mL.
 The risk of rupture is higher in pregnancies with levels greater than this.
-However, in cornual ectopic pregnancy it is not unusual to try to treat ectopic pregnancy with the drug with higher levels of hCG in the body.
-With ectopic pregnancy, it is not really the stage of pregnancy (as in the number of weeks gestation), but the size of the ectopic, which can vary over the first few weeks depending on the rate of growth, that is important.
+However, in the less common non-tubal ectopic pregnancies (e.g. interstitial, cervical) it is not unusual to use Methotrexate when hCG levels are much higher.

 For a more detailed understanding of when Methotrexate might be considered, looking at the medical professionals RCOG Greentop Guideline 21 and the NICE Ectopic Pregnancy and Miscarriage pathway might be helpful.